What is Osteoarthritis?

 - A 10% reduction in body fat if overweight results in a 50% reduction in pain.

-If you are looking for a Physio for Osteoarthritis in Dublin 15, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
-You can now book an in-clinic or virtual/online appointment at our Blanchardstown Physiotherapy Clinic or our Castleknock Physiotherapy Clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.
+If you are looking for a Physio for Osteoarthritis in Dublin, you can book in to see one of our experienced Physio’s to get a more individualised assessment and treatment approach?
+You can now book an appointment at our Blanchardstown Physiotherapy Clinic, our Castleknock Physiotherapy Clinic or our Old Bawn Physiotherapy clinic through our website www.somertonphysio.ie, email us on [email protected] or call us on 01 9069566.